Collinformatics/HackTheBox/SkillsAssessment/Shells & Payloads/writeup.md

       Pragma: no-cache
       Content-Type: text/html; charset=UTF-8

+-  Based on the cookie, we can determine that its running PHP.

 # Host 3:

+## Recon:

 We will also start with an nmap scan of the 3rd host: